100 Notable alumni of

 -

 Lensgreve Johann Friedrich Struensee was a German-Danish physician, philosopher and statesman.
-He became royal physician to the mentally ill King Christian VII of Denmark and a minister in the Danish government.
+He became royal physician to the mentally ill King Christian VII of Denmark-Norway and a minister in the Danish government.
 He rose in power to a position of de facto regent of the country, and he tried to carry out widespread reforms.
 His affair with Queen Caroline Matilda ("Caroline Mathilde") caused a scandal, especially after the birth of a daughter, Princess Louise Augusta, and was the catalyst for the intrigues and power play that caused his downfall and dramatic death.

 -